Lutonet/lutonet-terminal-js/docs/basics.md

 `writeSuccess(string, title)` like `writeLine(string)` styled as success - can diplay a `title` before message

+`writeHTML(html)` renders HTML code in the console - css most likely not applied

+`writeJSON(json)` renders JSON beautified a bit if possible on the console

 `read(question, keys)` _promise_ returns char when user presses any key on the command line.
 String with `question` will be displayed on the command line before the terminal symbol.
 Parameter `keys` can specify valid keys - other pressed keys will be ignored.
 example: `terminal.read('Do you agree?',['y','n'])`